KxSystems/docs/docs/interfaces/kafka/user-guide.md

 q).kfk.AssignOffsets[client;TOPIC;(1#0i)!1#.kfk.OFFSET.END]
 ```

-!!!note
+!!! note "Last-committed offset"

-	In the above examples an offset of -1001 is a special offset which denotes that the offset could not be determined and the consumer will read from the last committed offset once one becomes available.
+  	In the above examples an offset of -1001 is a special value.
+It indicates the offset could not be determined and the consumer will read from the last-committed offset once one becomes available.

-## `Subscription/Publishing`
+## Subscribe and publish

 ### `.kfk.Pub`